zeke/devcenter-scraper/content/md/php-support.md

 * 5.5.11
 * 5.5.12
 * 5.5.13
+* 5.5.14
-* 5.5.14 (default)
+* 5.5.15 (default)
+* 5.6.0RC2

 #### HHVM

-* 3.0.1
 * 3.1.0 (default)

 ### Upgrades

-If you deploy an application that does not declare a runtime version dependency, the then-latest version of PHP 5.5 or HHVM 3 will be used.
-Your application will be upgraded to more recent versions of PHP 5.5 (e.g. 5.5.15) or HHVM (e.g. 3.2.0) if available automatically upon the next deploy, but you will never automatically be upgraded to PHP 5.6 or HHVM 4.0.
+If you deploy an application that does not declare a runtime version dependency, the then-latest version of PHP will be used.
+Your application will be upgraded to more recent versions of PHP 5 if available automatically upon the next deploy.

+If your application declares runtime version dependencies, the most recent version matching the version constraint will be selected for installation.

 ## Extensions

-### PHP 5.5
+### PHP 5.5 and 5.6

 The following built-in extensions are enabled automatically on Heroku (this list does not include extensions that PHP enables by default, such as [DOM](http://docs.php.net/dom), [JSON](http://docs.php.net/json), [PCRE](http://docs.php.net/pcre) or [PDO](http://docs.php.net/pdo)):